 Write a serializer for each model in content.py.

-#11 Updated by semyers about 3 years ago
+#11 Updated by semyers over 3 years ago

 This task should be considered complete when all serializers for a given models module are defined in a corresponding serializers module.

 The serializers defined should expose fields "native" (defined directly on a model or in its superclasses) to the model being represented, including Generic Key/Value types (Config/Notes/Scratchpad).
 Relations to other models should be included where possible, but the available serializer base classes and fields may be insufficient, so only the "native" fields should be required.